 Practical Problems of an LOP

 There are, however, some other practical problems with LOPs.
 First, if your case goes to trial, the issue of the LOP may come out.
 If it does, then the jury may think that the doctor and lawyer are working together to bolster the client’s case.
 Likewise, the jury might think that the medical treatment was incurred for the sole purpose of building up an injury case.

 Second, insurance adjusters usually look negatively on LOP doctors.
 The adjusters tend to believe that LOP doctors inflate their bills in order to help the lawyer get higher settlements.
 On the contrary, what usually ends up happening is that the insurance adjusters will make even lower settlement offers knowing that the doctor has already figured in a reduction of their outstanding bill.

-Third, if there is a settlement, your lawyer had better be confident that the doctor will negotiate the outstanding balance in order to help conclude a settlement.
+Third, if there is a settlement, your lawyer better be confident that the doctor will negotiate the balance in order to help conclude a settlement.
 If you reach a settlement and the doctor plays hardball, then you might have a stalemate in getting the settlement finalized.